yuriphestos/gradphestos-epp/README.md

 ## Repository

-Each task is organized as a self-contained unit:
+Each task is organized as:

 ```
 Task N/